 The first academic poems of André BRETON.
 1914.

-Rare manuscript of this youthful poem with Mallarmean accents which will be published in 1919 in his collection Mont de Piété.
+Rare manuscript of this early poem with Mallarméan overtones which would be published in 1919 in his collection Mont de Piété.

 4.000